-For built-in procedures that do return a result set, the result set would not be accessible through ODP.NET.
-However, if you call the built-in from a PL/SQL program, you could access the result set as a REF CURSOR through PL/SQL.
+For built-in procedures that do return a result set, the result set would not be accessible directly through ODP.NET.
+However, you could access it as an OUT parameter if you call the built-in from PL/SQL.
+Here is an example: